8 Subtle Moments That Define Revenge of the Sith

 4. The Ship That Connects Generations

 When Bail Organa meets with Yoda and Obi-Wan, the vessel they stand in is more than set dressing.
-It’s the Tantive IV.
-This is the first ship we ever saw in A New Hope—the blockade runner carrying Leia and the Death Star plans.
-By placing the heroes here, Lucas completes a loop, a visual echo that links Padmé and Leia, the service of R2-D2 and C-3PO across eras, and the very origin of the Rebellion.
+It is the Tantive IV, the blockade runner that opens A New Hope.
+By placing the surviving heroes here, Lucas creates a clean visual bridge between Padmé’s dying world and Leia’s future rebellion.

 5. The Deception of Padmé's Funeral